 Seven prominent grape growers in the Durbanville district teamed up with Distell to build the Durbanville Hills cellar and make their own wines; today they are nine partners.
 Some of these farms started producing grapes in the early 1700’s, but the first vintage of wine produced in Durbanville Hills was in 1999.

 Wine Tasting at Durbanville Hills

 The modern tasting room has fantastic views of Table Mountain, Table Bay, Robben Island and Cape Town.
 On a nice day tasting wine outside is great observing the vineyards of the Durbanville wine valley and the ocean.
-In winter the fireplace inside makes it very cosy.
+In winter the fireplace inside makes it very cozy.
 The impressive tasting room has floor-to-ceiling glass for viewing the cellar.
 The large venue incorporates the wine tasting area, restaurant, meeting rooms and a shop, with large windows and a balcony.

 There are many styles of tasting on offer here, including a variety of food wine pairings.

 Award winning wines to taste – Durbanville Hills Collectors Reserve Cableway Chardonnay 2018, Durbanville Hills Collectors Reserve Cape Mist Sauvignon Blanc 2019, Durbanville Hills Caapmans Cabernet Merlot 2006

 The Chocolate Wine Pairing – A chocolatier from Knysna created artisan chocolates specifically to complement the aroma, flavor and overall mouthfeel of specific wines.